Simulation-Software-Engineering/Lecture-Material/CONTRIBUTING.md

 - A good pull request should refer to the issue and thus to the problem that it should solve.
 Explain what the pull request does and how it addresses the problem/issue.
 If you still work on a new feature or a fix, you can open a pull request and mark is as draft.
 Once you consider the work done, please mark it as ready for review and request a reviewer.
 We will give feedback and eventually merge the pull request.
 - We enforce consistency of the formatting via automatic style checking.
 When marking a pull request as ready for review, please make sure that all checks pass successfully.
 - For *small changes*, such as typos, broken links etc., please directly create a pull request.
 - For larger changes, such as the description of new tools, a new chapter etc., please open an issue first.
-In the issue

 ## Licensing of contributed material